dlebansais/Method.Contracts/README.md

 + The null forgiving operator is easily missed.
 + This check explicitely means you're declaring a code contract about your output.

-# Certification

-This program is digitally signed with a [CAcert](https://www.cacert.org/) certificate.